Global standards: supporting your hybrid workforce with a consistent user experience.

 With their commitment, Arup have managed to standardise a number of its offices/regions with NEC products and together we continue to push the NEC displays in regions where price is considered all that matters.

-It takes commitment, integrity, technical expertise and a global presence to deliver the high-quality experience our end user customers expect from engagement with the Sharp/NEC One Global Program.
-Both Sharp/NEC and its global channel partners provide shared values, ethical business practices, territorial presence, and the highest level of technical expertise.
+It takes commitment, integrity, technical expertise and a global presence to deliver the high-quality experience our end user customers expect from engagement with the Sharp/NEC GLOBAL CUSTOMER PROGRAM.
+Both Sharp/NEC and its global channel customers provide shared values, ethical business practices, territorial presence, and the highest level of technical expertise.

 Find out more about the